duinoWitchery/hd44780/README.md

 Examples
 ========
-Examples for the included i/o classes are provided to demonstrate how to use hd44780.<br>
+Examples for the included hd44780 i/o classes are provided to demonstrate how to use LCDs with various h/w interfaces.<br>
+Each i/o class included in the hd44780 library pacakge has its own examples.<br>
+You can access i/o class examples from the IDE from [File]->Examples->hd44780->ioClass and then choose the desired i/o class.<br>
-hd44780 also includes some examples that use other 3rd party LCD libraries rather than hd44780.
+hd44780 also includes some examples that use other 3rd party LCD libraries rather than hd44780 which can be found under otherLibraries.

 See the included readme files under the examples directory for additional information about the included examples.<br>